usds/website-redesign/README.md

 1. Update the USWDS version in `package.json`
 2. Install the package `npm install`
-2. Compile usds.css `gulp build-sass`
+2. Compile usds.css `gulp uswds-build-sass`
 3. Run Jekylll `bundle exec jekyll serve`

 #### Update USDS and get new functions and tokens (not currently recommended)